“Social media is not just a spoke on the wheel of marketing. It’s becoming the way entire bicycles are built.” – Ryan Lilly, author

 - Choose the right platform(s).
 While many businesses implement multiple platforms in their social media campaigns, not all platforms are the right fit for your brand.
 Each platform serves a different role and encompasses a different style of user.
 LinkedIn is primarily a business platform and is a great way for businesses and business professionals to reach out to other businesses, customers, employees and job seekers.
 Facebook and Twitter serve a more social role by incorporating more personal information, and Instagram and Pinterest focus more on sharing through images and captions.
 Thinking through who you want to target and how you want to portray your content will help you choose the right platform for your brand.[su_spacer]

 - Be unique to your brand.
 If you choose to implement multiple platforms in your quest for social supremacy, your brand needs to be equally identifiable in each platform.
 This goes for imagery as well as tone and the quality of content.
 Create a tone and voice that is unique to your brand.
+That’s where having the experience of a business coaching program comes in.
+It helps you understand your market better and gives you new ideas for content.
 If you have multiple people in charge of creating and sharing content across your social sites, make sure everyone is in sync when it comes to the type of content and phrasing you want associated with your business.[su_spacer]

 - Know the rules.
 Each platform has a different set of rules as to what is acceptable in terms of content and interactions.
 For instance, Facebook penalizes content that appears overly promotion or might be considered “click-bait.”
 Penalties like these could affect the placement and frequency of where your ad is shown.
 Familiarize yourself with each platform’s guidelines before making the decision to join.